From An Upper Cervical Chiropractic Perspective

 • Delivers chiropractic care that people want

 What this looks like is this: when people insist on using chiropractic adjustments as a symptom fix, and a symptom fix only, I’m happy to care for them.
-When people are tired of only using adjustments as just a symptom fix, I’m happy to outline a plan that will increase the likelihood of stability and balance in their spine for the future.
+When people are tired of only using adjustments as just a symptom fix, I’m happy to outline a plan.
+This plan will increase the likelihood of stability and balance in their spine for the future.

 DrZWard